Alfie Williams

 Alfie Williams (born 3 January 2011) is an English child actor.
-He played a leading role in the film 28 Years Later (2025) and is scheduled to reprise the role in 28 Years Later: The Bone Temple.
+He portrayed the young survivor Spike in the film 28 Years Later (2025) and its 2026 follow-up 28 Years Later: The Bone Temple, receiving critical acclaim.

 Early life and education

-Alfie Williams was born in Newcastle upon Tyne, England, on 3 January, 2011.
+Alfie Williams was born in Newcastle upon Tyne, England, on 3 January 2011.
 He has a younger sister, Mollie.
 He has lived and attended school near Newcastle upon Tyne.
 His father, actor Alfie Dobson, became Williams' main inspiration.

 From an early age he showed an interest in acting.
 At age six, he played Scrooge in a school production of Dickens's A Christmas Carol, for which he studied the classic film adaptation and worked hard on his accent.
 The experience solidified his desire to pursue acting as a career.

 Williams attended a drama school but soon left because it focused too much on musicals, while he was more interested in film and television.
 From the age of seven, he actively attended auditions, which quickly earned him his first roles in commercials.

 Career

+Williams with producer Danny Boyle and co-star Jack O'Connell at the 28 Years Later: The Bone Temple premiere in London.

 Williams' career began with small roles in commercials and short films.
 In 2021, Williams made his debut in the short film Phallacy, acting alongside Stephen Graham and Shaun Parkes.
 This role became a turning point in his career, as Graham's recommendation led him to sign with the talent agency Independent Talent Group.

 In 2022, he had a small role as the ghost Theo in the third season of fantasy television series His Dark Materials.
 In the same year, he also appeared in BBC Radio 4's serial Our Friends in the North.
-In 2023, Williams took part in the film A New Breed of Criminal, playing the young John Henry Sayers.
+Williams also acted in the film A New Breed of Criminal.

 Williams played Spike in the post-apocalyptic horror film 28 Years Later (2025), his first major screen role.
 He was 13 years old at the time of filming, and he went through four rounds of auditions to get the role.
 He was described as the "indisputable protagonist" of the film by The Hollywood Reporter, an "outstanding new talent" by Empire, and "excellent" in the role by The Times.
 According to British GQ, "Williams shows off excellent emotional range throughout the film, especially as the film tonally shifts from visceral horror to bittersweet tragedy".

-Williams is slated to reprise his role as Spike in the upcoming sequel 28 Years Later: The Bone Temple, which commenced production three weeks after filming wrapped on 28 Years Later.
+Williams reprised his role as Spike in the sequel 28 Years Later: The Bone Temple, which commenced production three weeks after filming wrapped on 28 Years Later.
 In November 2025, it was announced that Williams will star in the thriller film Banquet, directed by Galder Gaztelu-Urrutia, alongside Meghann Fahy, Corey Mylchreest, and Finbar Lynch, and will be produced by David Yates.